JuliaControl/RobustAndOptimalControl.jl/docs/src/uncertainty.md

 # Uncertainty modeling
-We provide two general means of modeling uncertainty, the traditional $M\Delta$ framework [^Skogestad][^Doyle91], and a Monte-Carlo approach using [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl).
-Both approaches are illustrated below.
+We provide two general means of modeling uncertainty, the traditional $M\Delta$ framework [^Skogestad][^Doyle91], and using parametric uncertainty.
+Support for parametric uncertainty is almost universal in Julia, not only in ControlSystems.jl, by means of computing with uncertain number types.
+In this tutorial, we will use a Monte-Carlo approach using uncertain number types from [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl).

+Both the $M\Delta$ framework and parametric-uncertainty approaches are illustrated below.

 ## Uncertainty API